Freifunk-Dresden/firmware-freifunk-dresden/gitlab-docker-runner/docker.md

 # Install
 1. There are two possibilities to install gitlab-runner.
-Install native gitlab-runner tools, which runs on host and
-      uses gitlab-runner/helber to build firmware with docker image.
+- Install native gitlab-runner tools, which runs on host and uses gitlab-runner/helber to build firmware with docker image.
+- gitlab config: /etc/gitlab-runner/config.yaml
-      This allows to create openwrt-docker-build with bind-mounted /mycache directory. /mycache would then hold working dir and dl dir (max runner uses this way)
+This allows to create openwrt-docker-build with bind-mounted
+- gitlab-runner-helper mounts /mycache directly

+(max runner uses this way)

-  2. install gitlab-runner as docker image, that has gitlab-runner tools in container. this container runs always to speak with gitlab server.
+  2. install gitlab-runner as docker image, that has gitlab-runner tools in container.
-      The runners config is within the container.
+* gitlab docker (which runs gitlab-runner-helper) uses host dockerd (socket) to create more container
+* configuration lays within this container (run `docker exec -it gitlab-runner bash` to access it)
+* /mycache is mounted to /root/mycache (/ is not working).
+This is also on host available, because docker within gitlab-runner container access the same docker socket from host.

  (stephan runner uses this way)

 # Create and run container (variante 2)